 The last proper job I had was on the assembly line at the Chevrolet plant in Sacramento Valley on the night shift when I was working my way through college.
 I just hated it.
 The repetitive nature of it, the stupid dumb mechanical nature of the eight hours I had to spend there every day.
 At the same time, I could look down the line and see that the other guys were quite happy putting their eight hours in.
 They got their pay and went home to their wives and families and that's what they were happy to do.
 And then it also made me crazy working in an advertising agency; I felt like I was trapped in a bureaucracy.
 That kind of stuff is what led to Brazil, which was the catharsis against all of the jobs and situations I had found myself in and was angry about.
 The rest of the time I was just enjoying what I was doing, playing and cartooning.
 I could actually draw things and make these worlds.
 I think that was the difference.
 With a pen and a piece of paper I've got control of the world, in a sense.
 I think that's why a lot of writers get on.
 They may be solitary figures but they're not unhappy figures.
 Just give them a piece of paper and they start putting the words down.
 That's how you get through the mess that life is.

-It gets harder as you get older because it’s easier to get bored
+It gets harder as you get older because its easier to get bored

 Would you say that you get bored easily?